Movinder/movielens-imdb-exploration/README.md

 # Movinder

-This repositorium contains data exploration of MovieLens and IMDb datasets to create Movinder - movie recommendation system for a group of people.
+This repository contains data exploration of MovieLens and IMDb datasets to create Movinder - movie recommendation system for a group of people.

 ## Summary